Automatically Recommend Code Updates: Are We There Yet?: Study Design

+In addition to the existing benchmark dataset, we have also collected our own dataset, \textit{AndroZooUpdate}, to understand the performance of CodeLMs in real-world scenarios.
+This dataset focuses specifically on code updates in Android applications, which are among the most popular mobile software systems worldwide~\cite{liu2021deep}.
+By curating this dataset, we aim to assess the effectiveness of CodeLMs in a practical context, providing a valuable resource for researchers and practitioners working on automated code update recommendation systems.
+We have undertaken the following steps to collect and prepare the dataset for code update recommendations:

-As this is the first study investigating a CodeLM-based approach for automatically recommending code updates, there are no publicly-available datasets for Android app code updates currently in existence.
-Consequently, we have undertaken the following steps to collect and prepare the first benchmark datasets for code update recommendations in Android apps.
-To collect code updates in Android apps, we start with a collection of Android apps from the AndroZooOpen dataset~\cite{liu2020androzooopen}, which comprises 46,521 open-source Android apps released between 2008 and 2020.
+To collect code updates, we start with a collection of Android apps from the AndroZooOpen dataset~\cite{liu2020androzooopen}, which comprises 46,521 open-source Android apps released between 2008 and 2020.
 AndroZooOpen provides metadata for app repositories, as well as links to the Google Play pages if the apps are published on Google Play.
-In this study, we focus exclusively on open-source Android apps published on Google Play to exclude toy, experimental repositories, or low-quality apps.
+In this study, we focus exclusively on open-source Android apps published on Google Play to exclude toys, experimental repositories, or low-quality apps.
 As a result, we procured 3,195 open-source Android apps from AndroZooOpen.
 Subsequently, utilizing the provided metadata, we cloned the Git repositories of these apps and identified 1.3 million human-written commits for further extraction.